Sales and Marketing Courses

-- Marketing Philosophies and Ethics - Lessons provide a definition of marketing and sales concepts and cover market and sales orientation and business ethics.
+- Marketing Philosophies and Ethics - Lessons provide definitions of marketing and sales concepts while also covering market and sales orientation and business ethics.

 - Consumer Decision Making - Find out how consumers make decisions and what strategies marketing professionals use to predict consumer behavior.

 - Managing a Product and Retailing - Examine the new product development cycle, marketing mix and retail segments.

 - Services Marketing, Marketing Channels & Supply Chain Management - Learn about the difference between services and goods, non-profit marketing, channel intermediaries and the six parts of supply chain integration.